Breakline insertion

-You can insert constraint edges, also known as “Breaklines”, into a triangulation.
-As in the 2D case, you can do that with or without subdividing the segments.
+In the field of land surveying constraint edges are maybe better known as “breaklines”.
+Similarly to the 2D case you can insert them into the triangle mesh, forcing segment subdivision or not.
 In addition you can insert a segment with its original height or you can adjust its height to the triangulation.
-This results in the four possibilities: Breakline-insertion…
+This results in the four possibilities:

 Breakline insertion at breakline elevation